By Sara B. Hansen

-The study also showed people who walked their dogs generally walked about an hour longer per week than people who owned dogs but did not walk them.
+And the study also showed people who walked their dogs generally walked about an hour longer per week than people who owned dogs but did not walk them.

-But there’s some disturbing news on the dog-walking front.
+But there’s also some disturbing news on the dog-walking front.
 Many owners aren’t giving their pets enough exercise.

 Over half of U.S. dogs and cats are now overweight or obese, according to a study conducted by the Association for Pet Obesity Prevention.
 One-fifth of dogs and cats are obese — weighing 30% over a healthy weight.

 Overweight pets suffer from a multitude of health issues including diabetes, kidney failure, and cancer.